 Traveling Alone Grows Your Confidence

 There’s nothing quite like the thrill of knowing that you are relying on yourself.
 Whether it’s making sure that you’re in the right place at the right time for travel connections, finding that elusive accommodation or even making your mind up as to whether something is a good idea, it’s all down to you.
 Growing to trust your own judgement is powerful and intoxicating.
+It can also renew your belief in yourself as an older woman traveling alone, where all your skills and knowledge are put to their best use.
+You can read why more older women are going it alone to travel solo here.

 It makes You Resourceful